-ATAP is a program designed to provide free antiretroviral (ARV) therapy, treatment planning and medication resources management to people with HIV in developing countries who do not have access to health care coverage and treatment, as well as to cover the existing gap in the HIV/AIDS National Programs which do not offer rescue therapies or the latest generation ARV treatment.
+Our Access to Treatment Program is designed to provide free antiretroviral (ARV) therapy, treatment planning and medication resources management to people with HIV in developing countries who do not have access to healthcare coverage and treatment, as well as to cover the existing gap in the HIV and AIDS National Programs which do not offer rescue therapies or the latest generation ARV treatment.

 All of these conditions must be proven with copies of original lab results and/or medical or hospital reports.
 These results and reports must not be older than 6 months prior to the application date.

 Other conditions for accessing the ARV coverage are:

 Applicants must not have any other source of medication coverage.
 This includes: governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source.
 Applicants must lack of economic means to purchase the medication.

 Applicants must have a treating doctor for the HIV or AIDS status.